Family Zone

 Baby Boppers will ensure that even the youngest attendees at Night and Day will have their musical tastes catered for.
 They’ll run music, movement and sensory activities for young children.
 The little ones can skip, hop, jump and twirl to the music with props such as scarfs, shakers, pom pom, ribbons, and parachute.

-Nutritional therapist Emma Cooney will lead a walk around the forest where she will help people identify and collect some medicinal herbs.
+Herbalist Carrie O Reilly will lead a walk around the forest where she will help people identify and collect some medicinal herbs.
 There will also be the opportunity to prepare and drink herbal teas using what has been gathered.

 Kids love face painting.
 They love the way it transforms them into something new, something they love or a way they feel about themselves deep inside.
 It allows self-expression, triggers their imaginations, boosts self-esteem and engages their own creativity.